Taghazout Morocco Travel Guide

 Further phrases for daily interactions.

-Write down addresses (your accommodation, airport) in Arabic or French before you arrive.
-This assists taxi drivers or locals if a language barrier exists.
+Write down addresses (your accommodation, airport) in Arabic or French before you get there.
+This supports taxi cab drivers or locals if a language barrier exists.

 Shops generally 9-10 AM to 1 PM, then 4 PM to 8 IN the evening.
 Eateries are open for lunch (12-3 PM) and dinner (7 PM onwards).